plone/documentation/docs/classic-ui/views.md

 ## Customizing views

-To customize existing Plone core or add-on views you have different options.
+To customize existing Plone core or add-on views, you have different options.

--   Usually you can simply override the related page template file (`.pt`).
+-   Usually you can override the related page template file (`.pt`).
 -   Sometimes you also need to change the related Python view class code.
     In this case, you override the Python class by using your own add-on which installs a view class replacement using an add-on specific {term}`browser layer`.